Oxygen Element

 6 CO2 + 6 H2O + photons → C6H12O6 (glucose) + 6 O2

-During the presence of sunlight, carbon dioxide and water are used up by plants and many other microorganisms for the formation of glucose (carbohydrates) and oxygen.
+Therefore, during photosynthesis, carbon dioxide and water are used up by plants and many other microorganisms for the production of glucose (carbohydrates) and oxygen.

-In the laboratory, it may be prepared from different chemical compounds like hydrogen peroxide, potassium chlorate, potassium permanganate, etc. It can be produced by the catalytic decomposition of hydrogen peroxide over the platinum catalyst in nickel foil.
+In the laboratory, it may be prepared from different chemical compounds like potassium chlorate and potassium permanganate, etc. It can also be produced by the catalytic decomposition of hydrogen peroxide over the platinum catalyst in nickel foil.

 2 H2O2 → 2 H2O + O2